radix/string-wrapper/README.md

 # Example

-First, add this to your `Cargo.toml` (0.1.6 is not yet released, but it will be soon).
+First, add this to your `Cargo.toml`:

 ```toml
 [dependencies]
 string-wrapper = "0.1.6"
 ```

-If you want to use serde support, you have to enable the feature and use Rust 1.15 or higher.
+If you want to use [Serde](https://serde.rs/) support, you have to enable the `use_serde` feature and use Rust 1.15 or higher.

 ```toml
 [dependencies]